tjingsheng/tp/docs/UserGuide.md

 - `localname`: Introduction to Computer Networks
 - `units`: 4.0

-Do take not of invalid formats:
+Do take note of invalid formats:
 - `localcourse add [CS2105]`
   The attributes such as localname and units are compulsory.
 - `localcourse add CS2105 Introduction to Computer Networks 4.0`